dereuromark/cakephp-shim/docs/Features.md

 If you want to 404 instead, use `Configure::write('Shim.handleSeo', 'exception')`.

 Note: this filter uses 3-4 Inflector calls per request.
-This is pretty much nothing, so the overhead is minimal compared to the benefit it brings.
-So don't worry about using this in productive and heavy-traffic sites.
+This is pretty much nothing (in comparison to the whole dispatching process), so the overhead is minimal compared to the benefit it brings.
+Don't worry about using this in productive and heavy-traffic sites.

+Also note: It expects you to follow the conventions: Consistent "snake_case" usage for URLs and for actions.

 ### Debugging
 Use `Configure::write('Shim.monitorHeader', true);` to assert, that all controller actions